AlexanderIbrahim1/pimc-sim/PLAN.md

   - I'm not sure what's causing the erratic results?
     - equililbrium *SHOULD* have been reached here already
     - I used the same MC move steps written in the graham code

+Take the buggy worldline snapshot
+  - load it into the code
+  - print out the energies for every timeslice
+  - find out which timeslice(s) give the erratic behaviour
+  - look at the three-body energies for every single triplet
+    - find out what is happening with that triplet